Comprehensive Support and Improvement Summary

 How the District Supports Eligible Schools

 Site leaders collaborate to identify appropriate interventions, actions, and strategies to support student achievement.
 The CSI Team assists in identifying appropriate evidence-based interventions.
-The CSI Team will utilize a SPSA Supplemental and Support Resources guide which includes a menu of options that can be selected based on the needs of the site.
-The menu includes central office supports that are researched based actions and/or strategies that are proven effective and appropriately scalable.
+The CSI Team will utilize the SPSA Supplemental and Support Resources guide which includes a menu of options that can be selected based on the needs of the site.
+The menu includes central office supports that are researched based on actions and/or strategies that are proven effective and appropriately scalable.
 Additionally, the CSI Team consults with the district administrative cabinet to deploy expertise and resources to best meet the needs of each site.
-Interventions and expenditures are implemented in alignment with greatest areas of need at each site as uncovered by the needs assessment and correlating data.
-The district created Data Insights was used to disaggregate data to determine area that may require follow up targeting.
+Interventions and expenditures are implemented in alignment with the greatest areas of need at each site as uncovered by the needs assessment and correlating data.
+The district-created Data Insights was used to disaggregate data to determine areas that may require follow-up targeting.
 These targets help form the basis of resource inequities.
-Data from multiple district created surveys was used to gather stakeholder feedback from staff, students, and parent/guardians to identify perceived inequities.
-This along with follow up in person meetings was used to dig deeper into the root cause of those inequities.
+Data from multiple district-created surveys were used to gather Educational Partners' feedback from staff, students, and parents/guardians to identify perceived inequities.
+This along with follow-up in-person meetings was used to dig deeper into the root cause of those inequities.
 A review of budgets and how resources are targeted was used to verify funds are directed towards addressing any inequity.

 How the District will Monitor and Evaluate the Plans